dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 this will never be the case for this particular ListBox, because code in the

 UserForm_Initialize procedure selected the first item.
-It’s impossible to unselect
+It's impossible to unselect

 an item without selecting another item.
-So there will  always be a selected item, if the user doesn’t actually select a month.
+So there will  always be a selected item, if the user doesn't actually select a month.

 Figure 18-4 shows how this looks.